NullNoname/chromarks/README.md

 # Chromarks 2.6.1
 Getting a green 'Page is present in your bookmarks' banner?
-Something strange going on your Chrome browser?
-Your security software found something?
+Got redirect to lnkr.us or free-merchants.com?
 If yes, do you have Chromarks 2.6.0 or newer installed?
 If so...
 YOU ARE AT A SERIOUS SECURITY RISK!
 GIVE IT A 1 STAR RATING WITH A WARNING COMMENT, UNINSTALL IT, AND PLEASE REPORT ABUSE TO GOOGLE!!

 This branch is mirror of Chromarks 2.6.1 released in November 19, 2015, which contain dangerous permissions and malicious codes.
 I recommend you to NOT INSTALL THIS.
 Chromarks 2.6.0, released in November 10, 2015, was the first malicious version.